 Beach campgrounds aren't always what you expect them to be, either.
-Unfortunately for the unsuspecting camper, some places add the word "beach" to a campground name is an all-too-common way to get people's attention, but it can be misleading.
-In fact, those "beach" campgrounds are sometimes they're so far away from the ocean that you should take a photograph back to your campsite just to remember what a beach looks like.
+Unfortunately for the unsuspecting camper, some places add the word "beach" to a campground name in an attempt to get attention.
+Sadly, they may be so far away from the ocean that you might need to take a photograph back to your campsite just to remember what the beach looked like.

-If I'm going beach camping in California, I want my campsite to be right on the beach or next to it.
-To me, a place on the cliff above the ocean, across a busy road from the beach or so far away you'd need binoculars to see the sand don't qualify.
+If you're looking beach camping in California, you want your campsite to be right on the beach or next to it.
+A place on the cliff above the ocean, across a busy road from the beach, or so far away you'd need binoculars to see the sand doesn't qualify for this guide.

 California Beach Camping by Area

 Ventura County California Beach Camping: Just north of Los Angeles, Ventura County is the place to go if you have visions of setting up your RV parked right next to the ocean.
-You'll also find some beautiful campgrounds to stay in at the beach.
+You'll also find some beautiful campgrounds where you can pitch your tent at the beach.

-Santa Barbara California Beach Camping: You'll find a few places to camp near the beach near Santa Barbara, but don't expect to set up your camper and walk into town for dinner.
+Santa Barbara California Beach Camping: You'll find a few places to camp close to the beach near Santa Barbara, but don't expect to set up your camper and walk into town for dinner.
 Most of them are quite a few miles away.

 Central Coast California Beach Camping: Between Santa Barbara and Big Sur, you'll find the only place in California where you can set up your RV right on the sand - that's in Pismo Beach.
 You'll also find some beautiful places for beach camping between Morro Bay and Santa Cruz especially the state parks just south of Santa Cruz.

 Northern California Beach Camping: From Santa Cruz to the Oregon border, you'll only find a few places for camping near the beach, as the coastline grows steeper and rockier - and colder.

 Free Beach Camping in California

 You don't get much for free these days, and California beach camping is no exception.
-Every single place that offers proper campsites charges a fee, even the most primitive of them.
+Every single place that offers proper beachfront campsites charges a fee, even the ones with port-potties and no running water.